Definition of employee engagement

 - Work involvement – the psychological and emotional contribution people apply to their work

 - Discretionary effort – the level of effort above the minimum required that people are willing to put into their work

-- Pride in the company – the extent to which people feel proud to work there
+- Pride in the company – the extent to which people feel happy and proud working there

-- Willingness to recommend their organisation – how likely people are to recommend their organisation to friends and family
+- Willingness to recommend their organisation – how likely people are to recommend their organisation to other employees, friends, and family

 Each of these items provides a score which, when combined, gives an overall metric of employee engagement.